BigMak1/App_Weather_Forecast/README.md

 $ open http://localhost:7000/docs

 ```
 Also you have to create file .env with your API keys.
+By default
-'''text
+'''
 API_KEY_NOW=None
 API_HOST_NOW=None
 API_KEY_FORECAST=None